"Shoes? No, I can certainly afford them; I go barefoot for comfort."

 - Dragonborn in the 4th edition of Dungeons & Dragons are almost always depicted barefoot in the official art.
 The same seems to hold true for the 5th edition ("D&D Next") so far.

-- Kobolds are described as never using footwear in the 3.5 edition, and are rarely if ever depicted using footwear in any edition.
+- Kobolds are described as never using footwear in the 3.5 edition (the idea never even occurred to them!), and are rarely if ever depicted using footwear in any edition.

 - Many if not all lizard-people (lizardfolk, kobolds, etc) in Dungeons & Dragons are depicted barefoot.